mkarner07/mkarner07.github.io/_posts/2024-01-07-5-Learnings-From-Becoming-a-Department-Head-at-29.md

 - [Leaders Eat Last](https://amzn.to/3TnSvVQ) by Simon Sinek
 - [One Minute Manager Meets The Monkey](https://amzn.to/3SAZZ7E) by Ken Blanchard

-*Short Disclaimer: In this article I've used affiliate links.
-If you buy a book from the links, I will get a small comission.*
+*Short Disclaimer: In this article I've used affiliate links to books I've personally read.
+When you make a purchase using these links, I receive a small commission.
+However, I strongly urge you to prioritize supporting your local bookstore whenever you decide to buy a book.*